Multimodal Self-Supervised Learning for Medical Image Analysis: Experimental Results

 \subsection{Low-Shot Learning Results}

-In this set of experiments, we assess how our self-supervised task benefits the performance on both downstream segmentation tasks, at different labeling rates, by fine-tuning our pre-trained model with corresponding sample sizes.
+In this set of experiments, we assess how our self-supervised task benefits data-efficiency of the trained models, by measuring the performance on both downstream segmentation tasks at different labeling rates by fine-tuning our pre-trained model with corresponding sample sizes.
 We randomly select subsets of patients at 1\%, 10\%, 50\%, and 100\% of the total segmentation training set size.
 Then, we fine-tune our model on these subsets for a fixed number of epochs (50 epochs each).
-Finally, for each subset, we compare the performance of our fine-tuned model to the baseline trained from scratch.
-As shown in figure~\ref{plot}, our method outperforms the baseline with a significant margin when using few training samples.
-In a low-data regime of as few samples as 1\% of the overall dataset size, this margin to the baseline appears larger.
+Finally, for each subset, we compare the performance of our fine-tuned \textbf{multimodal} model to the baselines trained \textbf{from scratch} and \textbf{single-modal}.
+As shown in figure~\ref{plot_few_shot}, our method outperforms both baselines with a significant margin when using few training samples.
+This gap to the \textbf{single-modal} baseline confirms the benefits of using our multimodal puzzles instead of traditional single-modal puzzles.
+In a low-data regime of as few samples as 1\% of the overall dataset size, the margin to the \textbf{from scratch} baseline appears larger.
 This case, in particular, suggests the potential for generic unsupervised features applicable to relevant medical imaging tasks.
-It is noteworthy that we report these low-shot results on non-synthetic multimodal data.
+Such results have consequences on annotation efficiency, i.e. only a fraction of data annotations is required.
+It is worth noting that we report these low-shot results on \emph{realistic} multimodal data.
+The \textbf{single-modal} baseline uses these modalities for each task: FLAIR for BraTS, T2 for Prostate, and CT for Liver.